eragasa/lammps_scripts/README.md

 # lammps_scripts

-These are some lammps scripts
+These are some lammps scripts.